 You can ask us or our third parties to stop sending you marketing communications at any time, by selecting the opt-out links on any marketing communications sent to you, or by contacting us at any time (contact details are shown in Section 1 above).
-You also have a separate right to object to marketing, where we are using legitimate interests for such processing of personal data; you can object by again using the contact details shown in Section 1 above.
+You also have a separate right to object to marketing, where we are using legitimate interests for such processing, and this can be exercised using the contact details set out in Section 1 above.

 Change of purpose